Start9Labs/documentation/site/source/user-manual/trust-ca.rst

 =====================
 Trusting Your Root CA
 =====================
-Download and trust your server's Root Certificate Authority (Root CA) to establish a secure (HTTPS) connection with your server, and to enhance speeds over Tor.
+Download and trust your server's Root Certificate Authority (Root CA) to establish a secure (HTTPS) connection with your server.

 .. _root-ca-download: